robinator/snack/README.md

    where "myapp" is the application name.

-3. Change directory to +myapp+ and start the web server:
+3. Start the web server:

         snack serve myapp